6 Min

 Accessible TV Shows and Games

 Within Meta, finger tracking during gameplay was developed in 2022, allowing players to create realistic signs in the VR environment.
-The potential is there for players to interact with other fluent signers in the game space eventually.
+As mentioned earlier, signing players will likely interact with other players in their native language in the game space soon.

 Other potential uses are a real-time interpretation of Deaf communication, transitioning between ASL and English, and vice versa.
 Imagine a game where you can select the language of your characters to match your native language.
 Video games are rarely captioned, but this could pave the way for more content and entertainment accessible to the deaf and hard of hearing.

-VR avatars can also be used for TV programming, especially with cartoons.
-One example is a children’s TV show, Emma Memma, with her own VR avatar that uses Auslan Sign Language.
-This adds increased accessibility as her character switches from herself to the cartoon version.
+VR avatars can also be used for TV programming, especially cartoons.
+One example is a children’s TV show, Emma Memma, with a VR avatar that uses Auslan Sign Language.
+This increases accessibility as her character switches from herself to the cartoon version.

 Another example is Avatar: The Way of the Water, which relied heavily on Deaf actor CJ Jones to create a made-up sign language for that world.
 The animated characters would use their signs to communicate while underwater, which is called Na’vi Sign Language.